codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem-upgrade.md

     admissionWebhooks:
       enabled: false
 ```
+For the complete list of values, see the official [values.yaml](https://github.com/kubernetes/ingress-nginx/blob/main/charts/ingress-nginx/values.yaml)

 ##### Update configuration for other ingress controllers
 For other ingress controllers, including ALB (Application Load Balancer), update the relevant sections in`config.yaml` to align with the new name for the ingress chart: